 Subsequently, Grassroots decided to drop its status as a complainant and instead take on a more active role of a lead advisor.
 IOI established a dedicated team, which, with Grassroots' advice and the CP's guidance, has been engaging main stakeholders (communities, local authorities, NGOs) and implementing the Resolution Plan since June 2018.

-Further and more detailed information and updates on progress can be found in the subsequent sections of this webpage.
+Further and more detailed information can be found in the subsequent sections of this webpage.